chy72/hotnspicy/README.md

 10. A Push or A Shove

 <h2>Work Distribution</h2>
-All workd distribution are equally divided among members
+All work distribution are equally divided among members